oracle/odpi/doc/src/functions/dpiConn.rst

     be called after :func:`dpiConn_beginDistribTrans()` is called and before :func:`dpiConn_commit()` is called.

+    This function is deprecated and will be removed in a future version.
+The function :func:`dpiConn_tpcPrepare()` should be used instead.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection on which the distributed